GauravG-20/Airplane-Seating-Arrangement-Volopay-Submission/README.md

 ## RUN

 - Set the directory where the file is stored using `cd` command.
-- Run the file by entering `python run code.py` in IDE command shell.
+- Run the file by entering `python code.py` in IDE command shell.